2320sharon/Sniffer/README.md

 ## :open_mouth: Updates Coming Soon :open_mouth:

 1. Support for `.png`s
-2. Support for `.jpeg`s
-3. Hosting :globe_with_meridians:
+2. Hosting :globe_with_meridians:
-4. A wiki full of examples and troubleshooting tips
+3. A wiki full of examples and troubleshooting tips